TraceMachina/nativelink/deployment-examples/chromium/README.md

 and worker.
 Don't use this example deployment in production.
 It's insecure.

 > [!WARNING]
-> - The client build request is best done from a Ubuntu image, `./03_build_chrome_tests.sh`
-> - will check if the image is Ubuntu and fail otherwise
+> - The client build request is best done from a Ubuntu image, `./03_build_chrome_tests.sh`.
+It will check if the image is Ubuntu and
+> fail otherwise.
-> - This tutorial has been tested in a Nix environment of version `2.21.0`
+> - This tutorial has been tested in a Nix environment of version `2.
+> 21.0`.
+> - You need to install the [Docker](https://docs.docker.com/engine/install/ubuntu/) Engine in Ubuntu.
 > - To get your Nix environment set up see the [official Nix installation documentation](https://nix.dev/install-nix).

 All commands should be run from nix to ensure all dependencies exist in the environment.